nriddiford/cnvPlotteR/README.md

 ### Plot all cnvs in specified directory for all chromosomes

-* Currently assumes *Drosophila* genome, and excludes chroms 4 and Y for grid plot
+* Currently assumes *Drosophila* genome, and excludes chroms 4 and Y for grid plot.
+Will look for .cnv files in 'data/' unless alternative patch provided

 ```
-plot.all.grid <- function(path = NA)
+plot.all.grid()
 ````

 ### Plot single chromosome